-- Fall: Watch for FERC's proposal on interregional transfer capacity minimums. - Ongoing: Issue public statement supporting the new power plant standards and urging the EPA to finalize the rule by the end of 2023. - Ongoing: Engage lawmakers and issue public statements to demonstrate support for the clean energy incentives in the Inflation Reduction Act.
+- Ongoing: Watch for FERC's proposal on interregional transfer capacity minimums. - Ongoing: Issue public statement supporting the new power plant standards and urging the EPA to finalize the rule by April 2024. - Ongoing: Engage lawmakers and issue public statements to demonstrate support for the clean energy incentives in the Inflation Reduction Act.